spabinger/w3schools-database/README.md

 Hi!

 in this task you will use your database skills to answer a few questions.
-Please follwo the steps below.
+Please follow the steps below.

 1. The repository contains two .sql files:
     1. *w3schools.sql* - A script to recreate the database structure used in w3schools (https://www.w3schools.com/sql/trysql.asp?filename=trysql_editor)